Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Methodology

+Data collection spanned varied weather conditions, including sunny, cloudy, and rainy days, and diverse road surfaces such as asphalt, stone roads, gravel, mud, dirt, and snow, particularly for acquiring data from moving vehicles.
+This comprehensive coverage aims to increase the model’s robustness and adaptability.
+Multiple drivers operated different vehicle brands and models during the recordings, including Audi A5 (stationary and moving), BMW i3, BMW X1, BMW 5 series, Mercedes A45 (stationary and moving), Mercedes GLA, Mini, Smart, Volkswagen Polo, and Volkswagen Tiguan, predominantly in stationary conditions.
 The dataset presents several challenges.
 Firstly, similar sensor outputs from different events, such as minor damages and regular driving behaviours, can appear nearly identical, making differentiation difficult.
-For example, acceleration patterns from a non-damage event like normal driving can closely resemble those from a damage event such as a scratch.
+For example, acceleration patterns from a non-damage event like normal driving can closely resemble those from a damage event, such as a scratch.
 Secondly, events that do not cause damage, such as a door closing, can produce signals that misleadingly suggest a dent or scratch, leading to false positives.
 As a result, a simple rule-based strategy is not suitable for this problem.
 Lastly, the dataset is heavily skewed towards non-damage instances, with a ratio of 40:1, causing models to favour predictions of no damage and overlook actual damages.
-Examples of challenges 1 and 2 are discussed in (\citet{sara2024}).
-These challenges emphasize the need for a machine learning model capable of generalizing to novel scenarios.
+Examples of challenges 1 and 2 are discussed in \citep{sara2024}.
+These challenges emphasise the need for a machine learning model capable of generalising to novel scenarios.

-Upon investigating the audio data collected during real-field test sessions, we gained valuable insights into the acoustic environment surrounding the vehicle in various driving scenarios.
+Upon investigating the audio data collected during in-field test sessions, we gained valuable insights into the acoustic environment surrounding the vehicle in various driving scenarios.

-Figure \ref{fig:combined} offers a comparative analysis between two types of damage events: dents (first row) and scratches (second row).
-The analysis is divided as follows. \\